 Be inspired by this strongly themed magazine template, which introduces a few key elements on the cover which are carried forward across the inside pages.

-A sunset color scheme is rendered in an orange-to-pink gradient, with hexagonal shapes containing black and white photos, and a consistent typographic style.
+A pastel color scheme is rendered with soft tones.
+There is a theme of rectangular shapes and blocks, combined with a consistent typographic style.